-Colleen has over 20 years of experience working in private practice, and in public, therapeutic, and private schools.
-She works with children, adolescents, adults and families specializing in the treatment of anxiety disorders, Asperger’s Disorder, ADHD and social cognitive learning challenges.
+Colleen has over 25 years of experience working in private practice, and in public, therapeutic, and private schools.
+She works with children, adolescents, adults and families specializing in the treatment of Anxiety, Autism Spectrum Disorders, ADHD and emotional/behavioral challenges.
 She also works with academically gifted and twice exceptional to develop coping skills and improve social-emotional functioning.

 Certified Daring Way™ Facilitator(CDWF)